ryrob30/mobile-services.en/help/android/c-marketing-cloud/mc-methods.md

 description: Here are the Experience Cloud ID methods that are provided by the Android library.
 keywords: android;library;mobile;sdk
 seo-description: Here are the Experience Cloud ID methods that are provided by the Android library.
-seo-title: Experience Cloud ID Service Methods
+seo-title: Experience Cloud ID Service methods
 solution: Marketing Cloud,Analytics
-title: Experience Cloud ID Service Methods
+title: Experience Cloud ID Service methods
 topic: Developer and implementation
 uuid: c5107a7e-273b-4f71-8738-4c603479b24c
 ---